lonelyneutrin0/Protein-Structure-Prediction/README.md

 ## v1.1
 This version of the algorithm works and produces similar results to the paper.
 One issue to fix in the next version is the energy difference sometimes causes `OverFlowError`.

+## v1.2
+This version of the algorithm solves the abovementioned `OverFlowError`.
+The algorithm is now O(`ml`*`n`), where `ml` is the markov chain length and `n` is the number of iterations.
+For artificial proteins, the markov chain length is set to 50000.
+For real proteins, it's set to `100000`.
+The number of iterations depends on the initial and final temperature, as well as the cooling coefficient.